appseconnect/docs/_posts/home.md

-## Existing Customer Logging Information
+## B. Existing Customer Logging Information

 Once registered, make sure you are logged in to the APPSeCONNECT Community to view and manage your support cases.